 Your body is serving you in so many ways.
-You may focus on what you see as it’s flaws without noticing the functios it performs for you daily.
+Having a comfortable relationship with your body is essential to your wellbeing.
+It can be easy to focus on what you see as it’s flaws without noticing the valuable functions it performs for you daily.

-When you look after your mind, you look after your body.
-The two are intrinsically linked.
-These articles explore issues such as weight-loss, smoking and physical well-being.
+The articles below explore issues such as weight-loss, smoking and physical well-being.

 I’m writing this on 16 January, 2020, so I guess it goes without saying.
 But life in January does seem to follow some specific themes.
 Although there are positives, many of these are quite disheartening.

 I think if I asked most people in the UK if this is their favourite time of year, not many would punch the air and say yes.

 One or two might punch me instead.(more…)

 Weight-loss at Christmas is something of a nightmare.
 Someone told me the other day that in order to burn off the calories gained by eating just one mince pie you would have to complete about 25 minutes of Burpees.

 Now, if you have ever tried to do a burpee you will know that this is not something you want to spend time on over Christmas.

 The thing about a calorie control diet is that it focusses on just that one thing – calories.
 Our thinking around calories tends to be:

 calories in = bad; calories burned = good